 Multilayer Co-Extrusion

 Multilayer co-extrusion of polymers has been used to make multilayer interference gratings for over 40 years, since first developed at Dow Chemical Company, and it has been used commercially in the production of low-cost, large-area reflective films.
 A major breakthrough in the creation of low-cost multilayer DFB lasers appeared, however, when new developments in customizing the multilayer co-extrusion enabled increased design flexibility in the multilayer process., In this process, two thermoplastic polymers of differing refractive index are melt-pumped through a series of layer multipliers, splitting and recombining the melt flow with minimal path length differences along the extrusion path.
 The extrusion temperature is chosen to match the rheologies of the polymers so that they flow more uniformly through the system.
 (A plug flow rheometer or melt flow indexer is used to predict the melt viscosity as a function of temperature.)
-The operation of this co-extrusion process to enable roll-to-roll processing of multilayer DFB lasers and other devices can be found in Refs. [,,].
+The operation of this co-extrusion process to enable roll-to-roll processing of multilayer DFB lasers and other devices can be found in refs. [,].

 As can be seen in Fig. 8(a), at each layer multiplier the horizontal stack is split vertically into two melt streams and then recombined by forcing half the melt to flow above the other half, doubling the number of layers at each stage.
 By repeated dividing, spreading, and stacking, the number of layers grows as 2n+1, where n is the number of doubling dies used.
 After the desired number of layers has been reached, which can be in the thousands, a removable surface “skin” layer, such as polyethylene (PE), is typically extruded to protect the multilayers, which are then spread in an exit die to form large area films, as seen in Fig. 8(b).
-Note that the skin layers are thick compared to the multilayers and occupy 50-90% of the final film volume, enabling easier handing of the films.
+Note that the skin layers are thick compared to the multilayers and occupy 50%-90% of the final film volume, enabling easier handing of the films.
 After the melt has been spread into the desired dimension and corresponding layer thickness, a chilled take-up roll is used to quench the melt and smooth the surface finish.
+The final multilayer film, after removable of the skin layer, is typically 3 to 12 microns thick overall.